 Anyway, Miranda Devine, thank you.

-Uh New York Post 800-941 Sean is on number.
+Sean is on number.

 All right, news roundup information overload hour 800-941.

-Sean, you want to be a part of the uh program.
+Sean, you want to be a part of the program?

-This the tipping point election of our lifetime 33 days.
+This, the tipping point election of our lifetime, 33 days.

-It's not me, it's you, the American voter, the American people, you will make the ultimate decision.
+It's not me, it's you, the American voter, the American people.

-Uh just listen to Joe Biden again.
+Just listen to Joe Biden.

-He yesterday he said again he won't answer the question about packing the courts.
+Again, yesterday he said again he won't answer the question about packing the courts.

 If you're president, would you seek to increase the number of U.S. Supreme Court nominees?